They say, “Go big or go home.” But sometimes that’s not the best strategy, especially if you’re just dipping your toes in the entrepreneurial waters.

 Once you’ve created your online course, you must make it as visible as possible.
 In other words, you have to market the course if you want to generate sales.

 End the sales page with a compelling call to action.
-Make buying your mini course irresistable through strong copy.
+Make buying your mini course irresistible with strong and savvy copy.

 At Kajabi, we’re big fans of drip marketing.
-It’s the practice of gradually releasing information to your audience and building them toward a purchase.
+It’s the practice of gradually releasing information to your audience and leading them towards a purchase.
 Email offers the perfect medium for drip marketing.

 Your next email might touch on pain points.
 What’s bothering your target customer?
 How can you help?

 A drip campaign can last as long as you want, but aim for seven to 10 emails.
-The final email should include your hard sales pitch.
+The final email should include your hard sales pitch and direct people back to your sales page.
 Your customers are used to hearing from you by now, so they’ll be more receptive to your offer.

 The 80/20 rule should always apply to social media.
-Use 20 percent of your posts to promote your mini course, but use the remaining 80 percent to share useful, actionable information or to entertain your audience.
+Use 20% of your posts to promote your mini course, but use the remaining 80% to share useful, actionable information or to entertain your audience.